Introduction

 Unique task ID

 Notice that there is no indication of the folder where tasks are run and store results is given in the experimental plan, beside the location of the main experiment directory (not shown here).
-This is one of the strength of Experimaestro, i.e. the exact location is determined when a task is submitted, and is unique for a given set of experimental parameters – this allows to avoid running twice the same task and the painful creation of unique folder names for each experiment (such as in e.g. Capreolus or OpenNIR), which are error-prone and time-consuming.
+This is one of the strength of Experimaestro, i.e. the exact location is determined when a task is submitted, and is unique for a given set of experimental parameters – this allows to avoid running twice the same task and the painful creation of unique folder names for each experiment, which are error-prone and time-consuming.

 When .submit() is called, Experimaestro automatically computes the task byte string, and its signature.
-The identifier will be composed of the task ID and of the identifier, e.g. ir.model.bm25/133778acb....
-All the artifacts generated by this task are contained within this folder (e.g. the argument index_path), allowing easy task management (e.g. lookup results, cleaning up old experiments, etc.).
+The identifier will be composed of the task ID and of the identifier, e.g. my.module.learner/133778acb....
+All the artifacts generated by this task are contained within this folder (e.g. the argument model_path), allowing easy task management (e.g. lookup results, cleaning up old experiments, etc.).